Ivy Dumont

-Dame Ivy Leona Dumont DCMG (née Turnquest; born 2 October 1930), was the seventh governor-general of the Bahamas.
+Dame Ivy Leona Dumont DCMG (née Turnquest; born 2 October 1930), is a Bahamian politician who served as the seventh governor-general of the Bahamas.
 She was the first woman in the Bahamas to hold this office, from 1 January 2002 (on an acting basis since 13 November 2001) until 30 November 2005.
-She previously served as Education Minister from 1995 to 2000.
+She previously served as Minister of Education from 1995 to 2001.

 Early life

 Turnquest was born on 2 October 1930, at Roses on Long Island in the Bahamas.
 After completing her elementary education in Roses and Buckleys settlements on Long Island, she continued her schooling at the Government High School on New Providence.
 Attaining her Cambridge Junior Certificate in 1946 and her Cambridge Senior Certificate in 1947, Turnquest graduated in 1948.
 She furthered her studies at the Bahamas Teachers’ Training College earning her training teaching certificate in 1951.
 Around this same time, Turnquest married Reginald Dumont (1920 – 17 December 2011) a Guyanese immigrant who was working for the Bahamas Police Force on 24 August 1951.
 She began working for the Ministry of Education and Culture as a student teacher and earned her full teaching certificate in 1954.